 Anne: Yeah.
 (Sigh) It stinks.
 It’s really bad.
-I was thinking of different things we could put on Facebook and one of them was: It’s really, really, really, really, really, bad.
+I was thinking of different things that could help other women and one of them was: It’s really, really, really, really, really, bad.
 WE GET IT!
 You know, because during this situation so many people try to tell me or you or other victims: It will be okay.
 It’s not as bad as you think.
 IT IS.
 It’s really, really, really bad.

 So, you are in a super bad situation.
 What do you think you have learned along the journey or what helps give you peace when you have a really difficult time?